 Prior to serving in this role, Lauren was an Associate Dean of the University of Washington Libraries and Director of the UW Tacoma campus library.
 Before joining the University of Washington Libraries, Lauren was Director of Learning Environments for Virginia Tech University Libraries and held a number of roles related to instruction and technology at Wake Forest University’s Z. Smith Reynolds Library.

 Lauren regularly publishes and presents on leadership, organizational change, the evolving information environment, and the future of libraries.
 She has served in several leadership positions within the American Library Association (ALA), the Association of College and Research Libraries (ACRL), the Library Information Technology Association (LITA), the Horizon Project, and Library Pipeline.
+She is a current participant in the Association of Research Libraries Leadership Fellows program.

 Lauren is a past president (2018-2019) of the Association of College and Research Libraries, the higher education association for academic libraries and library workers, representing more than 10,000 individuals and libraries.
 Her President’s Program was focused on organizational change in support of equity, diversity, and inclusion.